Milford, Massachusetts · Dual Diagnosis Treatment

 No two dual diagnosis presentations are the same.
 Your treatment plan is built around your specific combination of conditions, history, and goals.

-Frequently Asked Questions About Dual Diagnosis Treatment
+Frequently Asked Questions About Coordinated Care

 Very common.
 Research consistently shows that more than half of people with a substance use disorder also have at least one co-occurring mental health condition.
 Mental health conditions like depression, anxiety, and PTSD are particularly common alongside addiction.